 Reading books transports children to places around the corner or around the world.
 Help bring the books to life by visiting some of the destinations they read about this summer.
 They’ll come back excited and ready to discover more.
 The following book destinations are just the start of where the pages in your children’s books can lead them.

-It a visit to the beach just whets their appetite to discover more about the world of water, then visit a local aquarium.
+A visit to the beach just whets their appetite to discover more about the world of water.
+Then visit a local aquarium.
 Read Star of the Sea: A Day in the Life of a Starfish, written by Janet Halfmann, to get them excited about the trip.
 The local zoo and/or farm can provide the setting for a day of animal discoveries on land.
 Among the countless animal books, the classic Charlotte’s Web, written by E. B. White, will forever change the way your children look at a spider and pig after reading about their special friendship on a farm.

 Sports lovers will want to read about how to get better at their favorite sports and about legendary athletes.
 Read You Never Heard of Sandy Koufax?!, written by Jonah Winter, together for a picture book biography of the great baseball player before heading to a local game.